 Joe Haggerty can be reached at firstname.lastname@example.org.Follow Joe on Twitter at http:twitter.comHackswithHaggs

-Here are all the links from around the hockey world, and what I’m reading while giving a warm May the Fourth Be With You to everybody out there.
+Here are all the links from around the hockey world, and what I’m reading, while there’s a beautiful day going on outside in Buffalo.